boriskaus/MAGEMin_C.jl/README.md

 pkg> test MAGEMin_C
 ```

+> [!WARNING]
+> As this is the development version, not all tests will pass.

 By pushing `backspace` you return from the package manager to the main julia terminal.
 This will download a compiled version of the library as well as some wrapper functions to your system.

 Next, you can do calculations with: